New · REST API & hosted MCP

 Claude calls list_outages and get_service_status, then answers from live data — no tab-switching, no guessing.

-Available on the Hobby plan and up
+Available on the Starter plan and up

 API access isn’t part of the free plan.
 The same sf_ key powers both REST and MCP, and it activates once you’re on a paid plan.
 Each plan sets its own monthly request quota and burst rate limit — the current numbers are on the pricing page.